e-gov/fox/README.md

 REST interface will respond on **http://localhost:8090/**.
 You should now be able to use web UI.
 To change a port or name of the application ("my" by default), check **./bin/fox -h**.

+## Reloading configuration
+To reload configuration, both the login and fox services accept a HUP signal that should have both produce log messages about re-loading configuration